giuliodondi/kOS-Shuttle_OPS1/README.md

 Take care of the following things while building the Shuttle Stack:
 - The root part must be one of the orbiter parts (the cabin is fine)
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)
-- The SRB decouplers, the SRB themselves and separation motors must all be children parts of the ET
+- The SRB decouplers must be attached to the External Tank, so that all SRB-related parts are children of the ET
 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter
 - Moreover, place the left and right SSMEs first and the central SSME last.
 This is only important if you plan to trigger aborts using the kOS configuration scripts, more on this later.